Planet of Giants: Conception and writing

 The concept of the Doctor and his companions shrinking in size was initially proposed as the first story of the show's first season, written by C. E. Webber and entitled The Giants.
 After some rewrites, the serial was rejected by show creator Sydney Newman in June 1963 due to its technical complexity and lack of character development.
 The concept of The Giants was given to writer Robert Gould in mid-1963 to develop as the four-part fourth serial of the first season, but it was dropped by January 1964 due to scripting difficulties.
 By February 1964, the serial was assigned to writer Louis Marks.
 The main narrative was inspired by Rachel Carson's 1962 environmental science book Silent Spring, the first major documentation on human impact on the environment.
 The fictional insecticide featured in the story, DN6, was inspired by incidents described by Carson regarding the impact of DDT on insects.
-Writer Mark Wilson wrote in 2017 that the story aired during a time where environmental awareness was beginning to develop among the British public.
+Writer Mark Wilson wrote in 2017 that the story aired during a time when environmental awareness was beginning to develop among the British public.
 Whitaker commissioned Marks for the serial in May 1964, then titled The Planet of Giants.
 Mervyn Pinfield was assigned to direct the serial.